anisamn/GenomeAssemblyPipeline_Anisa/README.md

 - SRR_1 and SRR_2 fastq files

-### Step Two: Finding strains most similar to the patient samples
+### Step Two: Finding strains most similar to the patient samples:

+This step uses Entrez to download HCMV records from NCBI, then uses Bowtie2 to create an index for these records.
+The reads that map to each transcriptome are saved for use in step three.

 Input Files: